Boston Marathon bombing

-An unprecedented search for Dzhokhar Tsarnaev ensued, with thousands of law enforcement officers in Tactical Armed Vehicles searching door-to-door a 20-block area of Watertown.
-Residents of Watertown and surrounding communities were asked to stay indoors, and the transportation system and most businesses and public places closed.
-After a Watertown resident discovered Dzhokhar hiding in a boat in his backyard, Dzhokhar was shot and wounded by police before being taken into custody on the evening of April 19.
+An unprecedented search for Dzhokhar Tsarnaev ensued, with thousands of law enforcement officers in tactical gear searching door-to-door in a roughly 20-block area of Watertown.
+Residents of Watertown and surrounding communities were asked to stay indoors.
+The public transportation systems, along with local businesses and public places, were closed or shut down.
+After a brief manhunt, a Watertown resident called 911 and alerted the police of the possible presence of Dzhokhar, who had climbed and hidden inside a boat under a white tarp, in his backyard.
+He was shot at and suffered multiple additional gunshot wounds during a several hours long standoff, which involved the use of armored vehicles, before surrendering.
+The police then took him into custody on the evening of April 19.

-During questioning, Dzhokhar said that he and his brother were motivated by the wars in Iraq and Afghanistan, that they were self-radicalized and unconnected to any outside terrorist groups, and that he was following his brother's lead.
-He said they learned to build explosive devices from the online magazine of al-Qaeda in the Arabian Peninsula.
-He also said they had intended to travel to New York City to bomb Times Square.
-He was convicted of 30 charges, including use of a weapon of mass destruction and malicious destruction of property resulting in death.
+During questioning, Dzhokhar Tsarnaev acknowledged his role in the bombings.
+He said that he and his brother were motivated by the wars in Iraq and Afghanistan, that they were self-radicalized and unconnected to any outside terrorist groups, and that he was merely following his brother's lead.
+He said the brothers learned to build explosive devices from Inspire, the online magazine of al-Qaeda in the Arabian Peninsula.
+He also said that they had intended to travel to New York City to bomb Times Square.
+In April 2015, Dzhokhar Tsarnaev was convicted of all 30 charges in federal court, including the use of a weapon of mass destruction and malicious destruction of property resulting in death.
+Two months later, he was sentenced to the death penalty.
+The sentence was upheld on appeal by the Supreme Court of the United States on March 4, 2022.
+Dzhokhar has remained on death row ever since, and is currently incarcerated in the United States' maximum security prison, ADX Florence.

-Two months after his conviction, he was sentenced to death, but the sentence was vacated by the United States Court of Appeals for the First Circuit.
-A writ of certiorari was granted by the Supreme Court of the United States, which considered the questions of whether the lower court erred in vacating the death sentence.
-After hearing arguments as United States v.
-Tsarnaev, the Court upheld the death penalty, reversing the First Circuit Court's decision.